cuhksz-nlp/HET-MC/README.md

 This is the implementation of [Summarizing Medical Conversations via Identifying Important Utterances](https://www.aclweb.org/anthology/2020.coling-main.63/) at COLING 2020.

-You can e-mail Yuanhe Tian at `yhtian@uw.edu` or Guimin Chen at `cuhksz.nlp@gmail.com`, if you have any questions.
+You can e-mail Yuanhe Tian at `yhtian@uw.edu`, if you have any questions.

+**Visit our [homepage](https://github.com/synlp/.github) to find more our recent research and softwares for NLP (e.g., pre-trained LM, POS tagging, NER, sentiment analysis, relation extraction, datasets, etc.).**

+## Upgrades of HET-MC

+We are improving our HET-MC.
+For updates, please visit [HERE](https://github.com/synlp/HET-MC).

 ## Citation